Get insider access

 2. Best Budget 1080p Monitor

-This monitor is better than other budget-friendly options because of its versatile backlight strobing feature to reduce persistence blur.
+Like the ASUS, it has a versatile backlight strobing feature to reduce persistence blur.
 You can adjust the backlight strobing flicker to your liking, which isn't something all monitors can do.
-However, like many monitors, this feature doesn't work simultaneously with VRR.
+However, this feature doesn't work simultaneously with VRR.
 Besides that, it has a fast response time and other useful gaming features, like black stabilization, so it's easier to see your opponents in dark scenes.

 See our review